What is a Financial Analyst?

 - FileMaker Pro

-What work experience do I need to become a Financial Analyst?
+What education or degrees do I need to become a Financial Analyst?

 Where do Financial Analysts Work?